 - Difficulties with balance or walking

-All of the symptoms of frontotemporal dementia get progressively worse over time.
+All of the symptoms of FTD get progressively worse over time.
 Although the symptoms themselves are not directly life-threatening, they may put the sufferer at risk of health complications, dangerous behavior, or self-harm.
-Many sufferers eventually need constant care to keep them healthy and safe.
+Many sufferers eventually need constant care to keep themselves healthy and safe.

 What Causes Frontotemporal Dementia?

-Frontotemporal dementia occurs when abnormal proteins accumulate in brain tissue.
-Over time, these proteins interfere with the function of brain cells, and eventually, the cells die.
-As more cells die, the affected part of the brain shrinks and the functions controlled by that part of the brain is impaired.
+FTD occurs when abnormal proteins accumulate in brain tissue.
+Over time, these proteins interfere with brain cells’ function, and eventually, the cells die.
+As more cells die, the affected part of the brain shrinks, and the functions controlled by that part of the brain are impaired.

-The symptoms experienced by an individual frontotemporal dementia sufferer vary depending on which parts of the brain are affected, and the progression of the symptoms varies according to the pattern of degeneration in the brain.
+The symptoms experienced by an individual FTD sufferer vary depending on which parts of the brain are affected.
+The progression of the symptoms varies according to the pattern of degeneration in the brain.

-Scientists are not sure what causes frontotemporal dementia disorders.
+Scientists are not sure what causes FTD disorders.
 More than one abnormal protein seems to be involved in the development of the diseases, and it’s not clear what causes the proteins to accumulate in the brain.

 Is Frontotemporal Dementia Hereditary?

-The majority of frontotemporal dementia cases are not inherited.
-In about 60% of cases, the disorders occur spontaneously in patients who don’t have a family history of related disorders.
-In about 40% of frontotemporal dementia cases, the patient does have a strong family history of frontotemporal dementia or other degenerative neurological disorders.
-In about half of those apparently inherited cases, genetic testing is able to detect a specific genetic cause.
+The majority of FTD cases are not inherited.
+In about 60% of cases, the disorders occur spontaneously in patients who don’t have a family history of related conditions.
+In about 40% of FTD cases, the patient does have a strong family history of FTD or other degenerative neurological disorders.
+In almost half of those inherited cases, genetic testing can detect a specific genetic cause.

-Frontotemporal dementia is associated with variations in several different genes, each of which plays a role in the production of the proteins that are thought to be the cause of the disorders.
-Scientists don’t know exactly how these genetic variations trigger the disease, but it’s possible that different genetic factors might contribute to different types of FTD disorders or different symptom patterns.
+FTD is associated with variations in several different genes, each of which plays a role in producing the proteins that are thought to cause the disorders.
+Scientists don’t know precisely how these genetic variations trigger the disease, but different genetic factors might contribute to different types of FTD disorders or different symptom patterns.

-If you have a family history of frontotemporal dementia or other degenerative neurological disorders, a genetic counselor can help you assess the risks you face.
+If you have a family history of FTD or other degenerative neurological disorders, a genetic counselor can help you assess the risks you face.

 How Is Frontotemporal Dementia Detected?

-There is no cure for frontotemporal dementia, and there is no treatment that will stop the progression of its symptoms.
+There is no cure for FTD, and there is no treatment that will stop the progression of its symptoms.
 Early detection of the disorders, however, can help sufferers seek interventions that will keep them safe.